PiPar: Pipeline Parallelism for Collaborative Machine Learning: Background and Related Work

-\subsubsection{Reducing Communication Overhead}
+\subsubsection{Reducing communication overhead}

 In limited bandwidth environments, communication overhead limits the training efficiency of CML techniques.
-To reduce the communication traffic in FL, a relay-assisted two-tier network was used~\cite{9439928}.
+To reduce the communication traffic in FL, a relay-assisted two-tier network was developed~\cite{9439928}.
 Models and gradients were transmitted simultaneously and aggregated on the relay nodes.
-Pruning, quantisation and selective updating were used to reduce the model size and thus reduce the computation and communication overhead~\cite{9366879}.
-The communication involved in the backward pass of SFL is improved by averaging the gradients on the server side and broadcasting them to the devices instead of unicasting the unique gradients to devices~\cite{DBLP:journals/corr/abs-2112-05929}.
+Pruning, quantization and selective updating were used to reduce the model size and thus reduce the computation and communication overhead~\cite{9366879}.
+The communication involved in the backward pass of SFL was improved by averaging the gradients on the server-side model and broadcasting them to the devices instead of unicasting the unique gradients to devices~\cite{DBLP:journals/corr/abs-2112-05929}.
+Overlap-FedAvg~\cite{10.1109/TPDS.2021.3090331} was proposed to decouple the computation and communication during training and overlap them to reduce idle resources.
+However, the use of computing resources located at the server was not fully leveraged.

-These methods are effective in reducing the volume of data transferred over the network, thus reducing the communication overhead.
-However, the network throughput (the volume of data transferred in a given time frame) remains unchanged since the network is not effectively used.
+These methods are effective in reducing the data volume transferred over the network, thus reducing the communication overhead.
+However, this reduces model accuracy.